daiplusplus/AspNetDependencyInjection/GETTING_STARTED.md

 ### Step 3: Customize `ConfigureServices` by adding your service registrations.

-This README assumes you're already familiar with `Microsoft.Extensions.DependencyInjection`.
+This README assumes you're already familiar with `Microsoft.Extensions.DependencyInjection` so no further instructions are provided for this step.

 ## Frequently asked questions

 (Actually, I have never been asked these questions, but I imagine people attempting to use this library might ask these questions)

-### Can I use constructor dependency-injection with my HttpModule and HttpHandler classes? (`IHttpModule`, `IHttpHandler`, etc)
+### Can I use constructor dependency-injection with my `HttpModule` and `HttpHandler` classes? (`IHttpModule`, `IHttpHandler`, etc)

-Yes!
-Provided that your HttpModule or HttpHandler is instantiated after the Dependency Injection system is set-up so that `WebObjectActivator` is set, as ASP.NET will use `WebObjectActivator` to instantiate the HttpModule and HttpHandler instances.
+**Yes!** Provided that your HttpModule or HttpHandler is instantiated after the Dependency Injection system is set-up so that `WebObjectActivator` is set, as ASP.NET will use `WebObjectActivator` to instantiate the HttpModule and HttpHandler instances.

+### Can I use constructor dependency-injection with `*.asmx` files?

+I don't know - I haven't tested `.asmx` files.
+However _in theory_ it should work.
+If your ASMX file inherits from an `abstract class` with a `protected` constructor you might have issues unless the constructor is `public` (but the class itself can still be `abstract`).

 ### What if you need to access the `HttpContext` (`HttpContextBase`) associated with the current request in a request-scoped service?

 This project adds a built-in service: `AspNetDependencyInjection.IHttpContextAccessor`.
 You can add this service by using `.AddDefaultHttpContextAccessor()` in your `ConfigureServices` method.

-The implementation of `IHttpContextAccessor` does not use `HttpContext.Current`, but uses an internal strong reference to the HttpContextWrapper created for the `IServiceScope` in the `HttpContextScopeHttpModule`.
+The implementation of `IHttpContextAccessor` does not use `HttpContext.Current`, but uses an internal strong reference to the HttpContextWrapper created for the `IServiceScope` in the `HttpContextScopeHttpModule` which means that **`IHttpContextAccessor` is thread-safe!** and can safely be used in `async` contexts regardless of the current `System.Threading.SynchronizationContext`.

 ### What if I need access to values in web.config like `<appSettings>`?

 To avoid making a static reference to `WebConfigurationManager` and to make your components testable, use `AspNetDependencyInjection.IWebConfiguration`.
 Add it using `services.AddWebConfiguration()`.

-`IWebConfiguration` provides access to:
+`IWebConfiguration` provides read-only access to:

-* `<appSettings>`
+* `<appSettings>` (as a `IReadOnlyDictionary<String,String>` in `IWebConfiguration.AppSettings`)
-* `<connectionStrings>`
+* `<connectionStrings>` (as a `IReadOnlyDictionary<String,ConnectionStringSettings>` in `IWebConfiguration.ConnectionStrings`)
-* And any other section that uses `DictionarySectionHandler`, `NameValueSectionHandler`, `SingleTagSectionHandler`, and others.
+* And any other section that uses `DictionarySectionHandler`, `NameValueSectionHandler`, `NameValueFileSectionHandler`, `SingleTagSectionHandler`, or any `ConfigurationSection` that is readable via `System.Collections.IDictionary` or `NameValueCollection`.
+    * These configuration sections are exposed as a `IReadOnlyDictionary<String,String>` via `IWebConfiguration.GetKeyValueSection`.

 ### What about Entity Framework's `DbContext`?

-To have a DbContext that is lifetime-limited to each HTTP request ("scoped") with a named connection-string pulled from your `web.config` file, use the code below:
+To have a DbContext that is lifetime-limited to each HTTP request ("scoped") with a named connection-string pulled from your `web.config` file, use the `AddScopedWithFactory` extension.
+You can use the code below:

 ```
 public class MyDbContextFactory : IServiceFactory<MyDbContext>